iiasa/ece-docs/iamc.rst

 on Climate Change* (`IPCC`_) and model comparison exercises within the *Energy Modeling Forum* (`EMF`_) hosted by Stanford University.

-Refer to https://data.ece.iiasa.ac.at/ for a selected list of previous projects using the IAMC data format.
+Refer to https://data.ece.iiasa.ac.at/ for a selected list of projects using the IAMC data format.

 .. _`IAMC`: http://iamconsortium.org/